xpdota/guide-scratch/3pty/LogGuide.md

 cross-referencing with game data (such as via Xivapi) to see what the game says the max stack amount for that ability is (0 is the max for most abilities).

+The "Unknown_808" status effect (0x808) uses the 'stacks' field to apply/remove a VFX, where the count is the VFX ID.

 #### Refreshes, Overwrites, and Deaths

 If a buff is refreshed early, you will get another 26-line.
 You will not get a 30-line indicating that the existing buff